 About the Guru Magazine

-Scofield's new book is Hunting Lucifer: One Reporter's Search for Cults and Demons.
-It captures her journey traveling as a nomad hunting cults.
+Scofield's new book is Hunting Lucifer: One Reporter's Search for Cults and Demons and it captures her journey traveling as a nomad hunting cults.

 It Began in the Desert...